 ATTENDEES

-The MSGBC Oil, Gas & Power Conference offers exclusive access to the burgeoning West African energy market, spanning Mauritania, Senegal, The Gambia, Guinea-Bissau, and Guinea-Conakry.
+The MSGBC Oil, Gas & Power Conference & Exhibition offers exclusive access to the burgeoning West African energy market, spanning Mauritania, Senegal, The Gambia, Guinea-Bissau, and Guinea-Conakry.
 By attending, you can explore lucrative investment opportunities, network with industry leaders, and gain insights into potential projects, including gas pipelines to Europe and green hydrogen ventures.

 This conference is your platform to forge strategic partnerships, stay updated on industry developments, and contribute to shaping the future of West Africa's energy sector.